rsinger86/drf-access-policy/docs/object_level_permissions.md

 Notice how we're re-using the `user_must_be` method by parameterizing it with the model field that should be equal for the user of the request: the statement will only be effective if this condition passes.

-If you have multiple custom methods defined no the policy, you can construct boolean expressions to combine them.
+If you have multiple custom methods defined on the policy, you can construct boolean expressions to combine them.
 The syntax is the same as Python's boolean expressions.

 ```python
 class AccountAccessPolicy(AccessPolicy):